SLemonier/oldslemonier.github.io/content/post/2022-05-16-Citrix-Logon-Simulator/index.md

 - Improve OCR processing
 - Improve messages in Windows Event Log
 - Do a screenshot at every stage and store them for history
-- Loof for the ResourceToTest in other tabs than the landing one once application enumeration is finished (like looking in apps or desktops tabs if the resource is not added to the favorites)
+- Look for the ResourceToTest in other tabs than the landing one once application enumeration is finished (like looking in apps or desktops tabs if the resource is not added to the favorites)
 - Support MFA, but this will require your help, so, please contact me if you need such a feature!
 - Encrypt password (I have a workaround with OS variables to now have it stored in plain text in the script but this solution is not perfect)